MichelDucartier/ada-jekyll/index.md

 the one-liners, these are the bread and butter of movie land and we just can't get enough of them.
 So personas are role or character archetypes.
 To get a more intuivtive feel of what they are exactly, we've run the original publication processing pipeline to extract the latent topics of different personas.
 These latent topics are linked to a list of the most frequent words that occur in them.
-Then, we apply a dimensionality reduction algorithm (t-SNE) that allows us to reduce those high dimensional vectors to 2 dimensions and visualize them.
+Then, using Word2Vec and a dimensionality reduction algorithm (t-SNE) allows us to reduce those high dimensional vectors to 2 dimensions and visualize them.
 Here are a couple of character tropes visualized:

 <div class="container">